MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 ### 6.1 Listen to clipboard change directly from the OS
 In this approach, the browser process can have a singleton service which listens to clipboard change event using OS specific APIs.
 If the platform doesn't provide any OS specific APIs, then we can consider polling to obtain the clipboard change event.

 The browser process can then forward the clipboard change event to all listening renderer processes and fire the event after performing the page focus and user permissions check.
+In case the page is out of focus, the renderer process won't dispatch the event right away but will set an internal flag which will cause the renderer process to dispatch a "clipboardchange" event as soon as the page regains focus.

+We can further optimize the page out of focus scenario as follows - when the page looses focus, we stop listening to clipboardchange event from the OS.
+Then upon regain of focus, we firstly check if the clipboard got changed by comparing clipboard hash using [SequenceNumber API](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getclipboardsequencenumber) and then fire a clipboardchange event if the hash is different from the previously stored one.
+Secondly, we restart listening to the clipboardchange event from the OS.
+This will help reduce system resource consumption since the browser won't need process every clipboard change event which is occurring in the OS, while the browser is not in focus.

-To optimize system resource consumption, we can ensure to only listen to the OS clipboard when there is at least one renderer process interested in the event.
+Moreover, we can ensure to only listen to the OS clipboard when there is at least one renderer process interested in the event.

 High level design doc available [here](https://docs.google.com/document/d/1bY2pzV6PSX56fiFcrXEgOjpFen07xaxmnsM5dqXFE1U/edit#heading=h.i1vomwqlf6kt)